roby2358/yuwakisarl/minigam/MINIGAM.md

 ## Setup
 All 8 checkers for each player begin on that playerâ€™s bar.

+Each player rolls a die.
+The highest roll goes first, using the dice that were rolled.
+If doubles, roll again until a player gets the highest roll.

 ## Object of the Game
 Bear off all 8 checkers.